rodan123/piblock/dbpiblock/README.md

 4) Created a /etc/logrotate/piblock config file to run this program before archiving the callerID log and create a current cidreport.log in the program directory.

+07/08/16

+5) Added code to format the phone number in the output table, using the python port of Google's libphonenumber.
+Requires the installation of the phonenumber python module.
+See the INSTALL readme.